dentproject/docs.dent.dev/PlatformConfigurations/IEEE802.1xPortBasedAuthentication.md

 the DENT-Authenticator's Forwarding Data Base table (FDB).
 This excludes EAPOL frames, which will be used for authentication purposes.
-After authentication is complete, we will install a matching static FDB entry to allow traffic from authorized Supplicants to enter the bridge.
+After authentication is complete, we will install a matching static FDB entry to allow traffic from authorized Supplicants to enter the network.

-For more informaiton, read below:
+For more information on Bridge Port Configurations, read below:

 - `bridge link set dev enp0s4 flood off`: This command controls whether unicast traffic for which there is no FDB entry will be flooded.
 By default, this flag is on.